Agustín Canapino

-Agustín Hugo Canapino (/es/; born 19 January 1990) is an Argentine racing driver racing who most recently competed for Juncos Hollinger Racing in the IndyCar Series.
-He has run in different series, with major success in Turismo Carretera (TC).
+Agustín Hugo Canapino (/es/; born 19 January 1990) is an Argentine racing driver who currently competes in Turismo Carretera for Canning Motorsports.

+Canapino is regarded as one of the most accomplished drivers in Argentine motorsport, having won five championships in Turismo Carretera, seven in Top Race V6, and two in TC2000.
+Outside of Argentina, Canapino competed for Juncos Hollinger Racing in the IndyCar Series in 2023 and 2024.

 Career overview

 Canapino took his first TC 2000 win in the 2011 season.

-Touring car
+Touring cars

 With no previous racing experience, Canapino made his debut in 2005 in the Renault Mégane one-make touring car series.
 He won races in 2006 and won the championship in 2007.
 He made his debut that year in TC 2000 and the following year in Top Race and TC Pista, a championship prior to Turismo Carretera that he won that year.

 Canapino won the TC and Top Race Torneo Clausura championships in 2010.
 Between 2011 and 2017 he won all the titles in Top Race (with a Mercedes-Benz prototype), except for 2015, which was won by Matías Rodríguez.
 Won the Súper TC 2000 championship in 2016 and 2021 with Chevrolet Argentina factory team and was a three-time TC champion between 2017 and 2019 with the Canapino Sport team (led by his father).
 He has also run a few races at Stock Car Brasil.

 In 2019, Canapino was called by Ricardo Juncos, director of Juncos Racing, to race the 24 Hours of Daytona in DPi.
 Along with Will Owen, René Binder and Kyle Kaiser, he finished eighth in the class.
 He also raced at Sebring.

 Canapino was awarded the Olimpia de Oro 2018 for the best Argentine sportsman of the year.
 He is together with Juan Manuel Fangio, the only racing driver to win this award.
 He received the Olimpia de Plata of the discipline four times.